raspberrypilearning/rocket-launch/en/step_6.md

 planet = None
 rocket = None
 how_far = 0 # how far the rocket has travelled
-burn = 1000 # how much fuel the rocket burns every frame fuel = 25000 # how many kgs of fuel the rocket starts with
+burn = 1000 # burn how much fuel every frame? fuel = 25000 # start with how many kgs of fuel?

 --- /code ---